cormacrelf/angular-skyhook/packages/angular-skyhook/README.md

 ### Features

 * Make any component draggable, or into a drop target.
-* Doesn't mutate the DOM, doesn't use classes and CSS to do 'callbacks'.
+* Doesn't mutate the DOM, and doesn't use classes and CSS to do 'callbacks'.
+  Every visible change is made through Angular templates.
-  The truth lives in JavaScript, with unidirectional data flow (like [`@ngrx/store`][ngrx]) and Observable APIs.
+* The truth lives in JavaScript, with unidirectional data flow (like [`@ngrx/store`][ngrx])
+* Observable APIs, designed to fit in Angular.
-* Works with HTML5 drag and drop.
+* Works with HTML5 drag and drop, and all other `react-dnd` backends.
-* Covers up platform quirks.
-* Largely possible to translate `react-dnd` code or examples into Angular (see [Translating React Code][translating]).

 [ngrx]: https://github.com/ngrx/ngrx-platform

 ### Goals

+* **High performance.** Most code runs outside the Angular zone, and re-enters precisely where necessary.
+You should be able to take full advantage of `OnPush` change detection.

+* Largely possible to **translate `react-dnd` code** and examples into Angular (see [Translating React Code][translating]).

+* **Comprehensive documentation** and tons of example code, written in Angular style.

+### What can you do with it?

-Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and `angular-skyhook` provide an abstraction of most things you could want to do with drag and drop.
+Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and `angular-skyhook` provide an abstraction over most things you could want to do with drag and drop.
 They are lower-level building blocks that make it easy to implement some very complex interactions.
 They assign no specific meaning to a drag/drop operation.
 You get to define what happens when